 The biggest reason why 70% of all startups fail is because there is no market need for the product.
 It contributes to a whopping 42% of all failures, followed by running out of money at 29%.
-It just goes to show the importance of picking only the most crucial features for your MVP.
+It just goes to show the importance of picking only the most crucial features of MVP.

-Now let’s take a look at how we can prioritise features for our MVP that corresponds to our business goals.
+Now let’s take a look at how we can prioritise features of MVP that corresponds to our business goals.

 Set Your Business Goals and Product Vision

 Before you move on to the product development process, you need to set the business goals for your startup.
 You need to set a plan regarding your product vision and the objectives for your business.
 It includes your unique value proposition (UVP), identifying target customers, the problem your product will solve, etc.

 Having a good vision for your business will help you understand which features you need to prioritise for your product initially and which ones to add later on.